 With clear imagery and generous information plus the technology of 3D Scanning, Canberra was one of the first cities to be comprehensively mapped in 3D.
 It allowed a lot of people to explore the cityscape, from the courtyards of the Parliament to the small alleys.
 Then going north northeast of Canberra, the advent of 3D Scanning in Brisbane created ‘Virtual Brisbane’, a computer-generated 3D model of the city.
 This enables the City Council to visualise and plan the city’s future growth.

 Then going down south, many businesses have benefited from 3D modelling.
-Sydney buildings and landscapes have been modelled using the technology to more accurately depict them.
-This technology is used to model the buildings and landscapes within Sydney.
+Sydney professionals use the technology to more accurately depict buildings and landscapes.
 This allows for a better understanding of the spaces and how to utilise it to fit the needs of future investors.

 There are countless benefits in utilising 3D modelling and 3D scanning.
 Canberra, Sydney, and Brisbane are some of the cities in Australia that have taken advantage of these great surveying innovations.